-Covered with electricity, the EBC is more like a tourist camp for more and more visitors stay overnight with to appreciate the majestic Everest.
-Whether you come for traveling or climbing, you should choose a best time and pay close attention to the local weather forecast before you go.
-For commonly tourists, here is some additional travel information for you.
+Equipped with electricity, the EBC is more like a tourist camp for visitors to stay overnight and appreciate the majestic Everest.
+Whether you come for traveling or climbing, here is some additional travel information you should know.

-● Essential Things to Pack: Due to the high elevation with UV radiation and harsh weather, some essentials you should take, including bottled oxygen, medicine for high altitude, down clothing, sun cream with high SPF, lip balm, sunglasses, gloves, etc. Besides, you'd better pack some food and water because the dinning on the Everest in very basic.
-Also bring some cash is needed since the stores don’t accept credit cards.
+● Essential Things to Pack: Due to the high elevation with UV radiation and harsh weather, there are some essentials you should take, including bottled oxygen, medicine for high altitude, down clothing, sun cream with high SPF, lip balm, sunglasses, gloves, etc. Besides, you'd better pack some food and water because the meals on the Everest can only meet the basic demands.
+Also bring some cash since the stores don’t accept credit cards.
 For other heavy stuff, the less to bring, the better you can enjoy.

-● Accommodation & Dining: Rongbuk Monastery Guesthouse and Tent Guesthouses both offer the service with basic condition.
+● Accommodation & Dining: Rongbuk Monastery Guesthouse and Tent Guesthouses (both located near Rongbuk Monastery) offer the service with basic condition.
 You can take single bed and have staple food in Rongbuk Monastery Guesthouse, or join the camp to stay overnight and finish a quick meal.
-The camp is only available from late April to early October.
-The choice is on you according to your itinerary.
+The camp is only available from May to early October.
+The choice is made according to your itinerary.

-● Postcard Mailing: There is the world highest post office near the EBC.
-You can pay for a special cancellation of the Mt.
-Everest on your postcards, and send them to your friends when you back to Lhasa.
+● Postcard Mailing: There is the world's highest post office near the Tent Guesthouses.
+You can buy a postcard with the special Everest postmark and send it to your friends or just take it with you.
 It will be awesome.

 Accommodation in the Tents of EBC